ProcopieGabi0112/1-Database-Design-Patterns/oracle/bookstore_db/1. design_pattern_db/README.md

 - [x] Step 2.3.
 After we have achieved this, we can move on to the next scheme.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Step 3.
+The logical design of the database

+In this diagram we will start from the relationship entity diagram.
+This diagram is similar to the conceptual diagram, only that it uses certain elements from the entity-relationship diagram.

+- [x] Step 3.1.
+The first thing we have to do is identify the 3 types of relationships we have from the entity relation diagram.
+     - [ ] One To One
+     - [ ] One To Many
+     - [ ] Many To Many
+- [x] Step 3.2.
+After we have identified the examples of relationships from each type, we should transform them exactly as above.
+The main transformation consists in changing the "crow's foot" into an "->" next to the table where it is necessary and for the rest depending on the situation we will have to follow the situations below.
+If we have a foreign key then we put the "empty arrow" in the right where we have the foreign key.
+If the foreign key is also a primary key, then we will put the "filled arrow".
+     - [x] We do not put foreign keys in their tables.
+We just put the arrows to the tables we need.
+Until this step in the tables we pass only the primary keys.
+     - [x] We make the transformations we made earlier.
+At "One To One" we modify with the "empty arrow".
+At "One To Many", we put the arrow towards "Many" table.
+And with "Many To Many", we make the table and the primary keys and make the arrows next to the associative table to be filled.
+     - [x] I have described the different notations regarding the writing of the verb above the bar and the notation with M, M(0) or M(1) in the relationship entity diagram.
+In this case, I see that this notation was preserved with M(1) and the writing of the verb above the line.
+     - [x] I have described the different notations regarding the writing of the verb above the bar and the notation with M, M(0) or M(1) in the relationship entity diagram.
+In this case, I see that this notation was preserved with M(1) and the writing of the verb above the line.
+- [x] Step 3.3.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Step 4.
+The physical design of the database

+In this diagram we will transform the relationships we have just defined in the scheme.
+Depending on the relationships that we will transform, we will also introduce foreign keys into the tables.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing